Highlights of the September Night Sky

 Look to the south to view the constellation “Sagittarius” the archer which today most people refer to as “The Teapot”.
 It is located low in the south and it actually looks like a teapot complete with a handle, spout and lid.
 Also to the right of the “Teapot” see if you can spot “Scorpius”, with its evil red eye and stinger.
 Between the Teapot and Scorpius lies the center of our home galaxy, the Milky Way.

 I hope all of you caught the partial eclipse in NH last month and it wet your appetite to witness a total eclipse.
 Arlene and I were in South Carolina to see the “Great American Eclipse”.
 It was an unbelievable experience to witness our Moon slowly cover the Sun, the darkness that comes, the street lights coming on,etc. We in NH are in luck however because in 2024 a total eclipse will occur here.

 Factoid of the Month:

 The scale used to describe brightness is called “apparent magnitude”.
 It was invented by Hipparchus over 2000 years ago and has stood the test of time.
 The brightest stars he referred to as first magnitude and the dimmer ones he called sixth magnitude.
 The scale has been tweaked in recent times.
 Arcturus has a rating of 0 and Sirius a -1.
 The more minus the number is the brighter the object.

 - com (The evening sky map for the month)

-- nasa.gov (Sign up for alerts for the International Space Station passing overhead.
+- nasa.gov (sign up for alerts for the International Space Station as it passes overhead)